-Martin is a Partner in the Regulatory team.
+Martin is a Partner in the Investigations and Regulatory teams.

 Experienced in defending clients before the magistrates' courts in Oxford and Banbury, as well as before regulators as diverse as the British Horse Racing Authority and the Health and Care Professions Council.
 Martin has defended individual clients regarding criminal charges such as domestic violence or road traffic offences, professional disciplinary proceedings, and revocation of a shotgun licence.
 Martin also represents company directors against charges of fraud or money laundering, and landlords facing enforcement by local authority housing officers.

 Working for a number of schools and Oxford colleges in staff and student disciplinary proceedings and in providing advice on child safeguarding.
 Martin also advises professional advisors, such as other law firms and accountants, on money laundering regulations.

 Recent examples of how Martin has supported clients include: